 Version 2:This time put your forearms on the floor so they are shoulder distance apart and parallel.
 Everything else is the same: knees back, lower back relaxed and drapey, butt untucked.
 Now press your arms into the floor and press back, just like you did the first time!

 Version 3:Everything is the same again, except you flip your forearms over so your palms face the ceiling.
 See if you can get the backs of your hands and thumbs to touch the floor.
 It’s WAY harder to do than it sounds like it should be, in my humble opinion… Now as you ease back, see how far you can go before your hands start to turn away from the ground.
 That’s your stopping spot!
 Hang out here for another minute.

 Add a bolster under your forearms.
 Just for variety!

 If you take this shape and flip it 45 degrees, it looks kind of like a squat with raised arms, doesn’t it?
 That’s because this is not just a hanging prep, but also a squat prep.
+Here’s a video that shows you how to change the focus to the squat prep version.
 Yay for multi-tasking!
 Not good in many other contexts, but awesome in movement. : ))